 Applying for an Initial J-1 Visa

-Visit US Embassy to locate the US embassy/consulate where you will apply for your visa.
+Visit the U.S. Embassy website to locate the U.S. embassy/consulate where you will apply for your visa.
 Then, refer to your specific embassy/consulate’s website for further instructions on the J-1 visa application process.
 Each consular location operates differently, so it is important that you refer to your specific consular location for instructions.

 It is recommended that you apply for a visa in your country of citizenship.
 Applying for a visa at an embassy/consulate in another country is known as a “third country application.”
 Third country visa applications are somewhat riskier and can take a bit longer.
 Visa refusal is more likely when applying for a visa in a country which is not your home country.
 This is because the consular officer must take extra measures to verify your relationship to your home country.
 If you do choose to apply for a visa in a third country, you should contact the consulate where you plan to apply and ask if they will accept an application from a “third country national.”
 Some consulates may put limits on the number of third country national visa applications that they will process.